 Commerce uses GitHub for code and drupal.org for tracking issues.
 To choose an issue, go through the open issues, pick one you like and assign it to you.

 If you need help choosing an issue or working on one, join the Commerce 2.x office hours.
-They are held every wednesday at 3PM GMT+1 on the #drupal-commerce IRC channel.
+They are held every Wednesday at 5PM GMT+1 on the #commerce Drupal Slack channel.

 Tip: You can also view the issue queue as a kanban board.

 Start by creating a branch for your work.
 The branch name should contain a brief summary of its id and the issue, e.g 2276369-fix-product-form-notice:

 Once you’re done with development, push your commits to your fork:

 git commit -a -m "Issue 2276369: Fix notice in the product form." git push fork 2276369-fix-product-form-notice

 You can now go to your fork’s GitHub page and create a pull request.
 Your pull request should link to the drupal.org issue, and vice-versa.